sikopet/blog/posts/nfs.md

  * AUTH_NONE - no authentication
  * AUTH_SYS (traditional, weak security) - UNIX-style user and group access control
  * RPCSEC_GSS (optional in v3, mandatory in v4) - integrity and privacy (confidentiality) in addition to authentication
+* identity mapping plays no role in authentication or access control!